JonasSinjan/DESY-Summer-Project-2019/README.md

 # DESY

-Code files for Summer Student 2019 at DESY Zeuthen Campus. // Working in the Astroparticle Physics Group led by Prof. Huirong Yan. //
+Code files for Summer Research Student Project (2019) at DESY Zeuthen Campus. // Working in the Astroparticle Physics Group led by Prof. Huirong Yan. //
 Supervisor: Dr. Kirit Makwana //

+Credit: Michael Vorster for developing the FORTRAN code for the 2d squares & displacment method as well as the initial structure function python code.

+My work was to get these running myself, testing them, extending 2d displacement to 3d, and running various tests to analyse problems and validate the synthetic data with python: structure function, contour plots, power spectra etc

+Created two more FORTRAN methods: phi0init - used for testing the scalar field initialisation in fourier space
+                                  localB - to create local B fields with perturbations by adding waves, while ensuring div.B = 0

 Runtimes: